microchip-pic-avr-examples/pic18f16q41-nano-analog-sensor-net-mplab-mcc/README.md

 #### Clock Control:
 <img src="images/clock_control.png" alt="MCHP" width="500"/></a>

 Enable the High Frequency Internal Oscillator inside of "Clock Control".
+This is optional, but ensures the HFINTOSC is always running.
 #### Configuration Bits:
 <img src="images/config_bits.png" alt="MCHP" width="500"/></a>